-From Game of Thrones, to Dracula Untold, to even TV shows like Line of Duty and the acclaimed movie Good Vibrations, Belfast is becoming a place that many people are starting to film in, and for many good reasons.
+From Game of Thrones to Dracula Untold to TV shows like Line of Duty and the acclaimed movie Good Vibrations, Belfast is becoming a place where many people are starting to film for many good reasons.

-Northern Ireland is the most compact 5,196 square miles of back-lot in the world — offering myriad stunning locations from beautiful coastlines to idyllic villages, mountains, glens and loughs, through to urban landscapes and bustling cities with a diverse mix of architectural styles, from Victorian red-brick to 21st-century glass and steel.
+Northern Ireland is the most compact 5,196 square miles of backlot in the world, offering myriad stunning locations, from beautiful coastlines to idyllic villages, mountains, glens, and loughs, to urban landscapes and bustling cities with a diverse mix of architectural styles, from Victorian red brick to 21st-century glass and steel.
 The bustling city life can be a great place to set an action scene, or even the serene countryside life can provide a relaxing background.

-If you’re also looking for local insight, then you’ve come to the right place as this article was written right here in Belfast.
-So, enjoy this guide to the amazing movie history Belfast contains.
+If you’re also looking for local insight, you’ve come to the right place, as this article was written in Belfast.
+So, enjoy this guide to Belfast’s fantastic movie history.

 Good Vibrations in Belfast: Our Essential Tour